opf/openproject/docs/system-admin-guide/github-integration/README.md

 ### Github

-In Github you have to setup a webhook in each repository to be integrated with OpenProject.
+In Github you have to set up a webhook in each repository to be integrated with OpenProject.

 ![Create the webhook in Github](create-github-webhook.png)